 Actual storage space: 72,600 cubic feet

-You can download the Excel sheet I prepared here and change the values based on what’s relevant for your business.
+You can download the Excel sheet I prepared here and change the values based on what’s relevant to your business.
 The totals will automatically update based on your inputs.
 I hope it’ll be helpful!

-Most of the brands we love and are familiar with have their own warehouses and there’s a reason for that.
+Most of the brands we love and are familiar with have their own warehouses, and there’s a reason for that.

-Hybrid solution of two or more of the above:
+Hybrid solution of two or more of the above

-This is probably the best of all options because when used properly, it can cover all bases and use cases where other options ‘fail to deliver’.
+This is probably the best of all options because, when used properly, it can cover all bases and use cases where other options fail to deliver.

-- If your warehouse is too busy during the holiday season, and you want to ensure the best possible customer experience, then complementing your order fulfillment strategy with a 3PL during these peak times can help reduce risk of delayed delivery times.
+- If your warehouse is too busy during the holiday season, and you want to ensure the best possible customer experience, then complementing your order fulfillment strategy with a 3PL during these peak times can help reduce the risk of delayed delivery times.